Last Updated on May 19, 2021 by Jim Ferri

 One of the great cities of America, Chicago has plenty of things to do…too many, in fact, to see in a single visit.
-Here are the top 10 you should focus on…
+Here are the most popular you should focus on…

 By Jim Ferri

 Now that we’re beginning to travel again, many travelers are staying closer to home and planning domestic trips.

 For most of us, it’s the sensible thing to do, putting our toes in the water before we make the big plunge.
 After all, it certainly beats making an 8-10-hour trip overseas, wearing a mask the entire time.

 Right now, a great alternative to an overseas trip is a getaway to Chicago.
 It’s not more than about a four-hour flight from anywhere in the continental U.S. In fact, it’s much less than that from most American cities – just 2½ hours from Dallas, New York, and Denver.

 Part of the city’s charisma is beautiful Lake Michigan, at 22,394 square miles (58,000 square kilometers) much more ocean-like than lake.
 It extends almost into downtown and has quite an impact on the city, providing a shoreline developed into a broad ribbon of beautiful parkland that offers some of the best recreational space anywhere.